 Andy is a member of eLife's Early Career Advisory Group and is shortly starting his own research group in bioengineering at the National University of Singapore.
 Andy is a prolific science writer and his work has appeared in the San Francisco Chronicle, The Scientist, Naturejobs, Science and more.

-Carolina is a member of the eLife Early Career Advisory Group and a postdoctoral researcher working on extremophile bacteria at the Universidad Andrés Bello (UNAB) in Chile.
+Carolina is a member of the eLife Early Career Advisory Group and a postdoctoral researcher working on bionanotechnology and microbiology at Universidad Bernardo O'Higgins, Chile.